-PROGNOSIS AND DIAGNOSIS.
+ON THE PROGNOSIS, AND DIAGNOSIS.

 SECT.
-I. - Prognosis.
+I.-On the Prognosis.

-THE prognosis may be favourable, as far as it relates to the preservation of life, or its dissolution, in all cases, where there is no scrofulous diathesis, and the treatment is begun in the early stages of disease.
+THE Prognosis may be favorable, as far as it relates to the preservation of life, or its dissolution, in all cases, where there is no scrofulous diathesis, and the treatment is begun in the early stages of disease.
 The prognosis that relates to the restitution of the vertebral column to its true spinal line must be a distinct consideration, and will be hereafter noticed.

-When the curvature is caused by caries of the vertebræ, or gangrenous destruction of the intervertebral substance, the prognosis should be unfavourable, and if caries be combined with the appearance of external abscess communicating with the diseased vertebræ, the termination is generally fatal, whether the abscess have the name of lumbar, psoas, or any other appellation or situation.
+When the curvature is caused by caries of the vertebræ, or gangrenous destruction of the intervertebral substance, the prognosis should be unfavorable, and if caries be combined with the appearance of external abscess communicating with the diseased vertebræ, the termination is generally fatal, whether the abscess have the name of lumbar, psoas, or any other appellation or situation.
 In such cases, the general health and appetite fail, but not always the appetite; the digestive functions become impaired and deranged; the patient becomes gradually emaciated, he is affected with hectic fever, and is generally carried off by diarrhœa.

-When the curvature, however large, is caused by progressive absorption of the bodies of the vertebræ, the extent of which may be ascertained rather imperfectly by measuring the cord line, the prognosis may be favourable, unless the patient be subject to attacks of asthma, as the general health continues tolerable.
+When the curvature, however large, is caused by progressive absorption of the bodies of the vertebræ, the extent of which may be ascertained rather imperfectly by measuring the chord line, the prognosis may be favorable, unless the patient be subject to attacks of asthma, as the general health continues tolerable.

-Curvatures, attended with frequent headaches or constant cephalæa, are dangerous, and, with hectic fever, are fatal.
+Curvatures, attended with frequent head-aches or constant cephalæa, are dangerous, and, with hectic fever, are fatal.